-Certain acts of the volunteer will exclude their ability to claim protection.
+Question 9 Certain acts of the volunteer will exclude their ability to claim protection.
 Even if a person is a volunteer and they have been doing community work organised by a community organisation, there are exceptions set out under the Act.

-In general, a volunteer will not be protected where:

-- the volunteer knew, or ought to have reasonably known, that at the relevant times they were acting: - outside the scope of the activities authorised by the community organisation - contrary to any instructions given by the community organisation, or - the volunteer's ability to do the community work properly was significantly impaired by a recreational drug
+In general, a volunteer will not be protected where: • the volunteer knew, or ought to have reasonably known, that at the relevant times they were acting: - outside the scope of the activities authorised by the community organisation, or the volunteer's ability to do the community work properly was significantly impaired by a recreational drug